dollarbilll/TodayBill/README.md

 # TodayBill

-Basic React Native project using Expo, React-Navigation, and several node packages (see package.json).
+A React Native project using Expo, React-Navigation, and several node packages (see package.json).

+Server provided by Firebase.